Sexual fantasies. We’ve all had them, or at least heard about them. But how common are they? And what’s considered normal? Should you act on them?

 The common categories that fall into this theme include S&M and BDSM.

 New or adventurous sex.
-This one likely comes as no surprise; even those of that prefer routine eventually like the thrill that comes with trying something different--whether that be adding new toys in the bedroom or imagining sex in an exotic locale.
+This one likely comes as no surprise; even those of us who prefer routine eventually crave the thrill that comes with trying something different—whether that be adding new toys in the bedroom, imagining sex in an exotic locale, or even exploring the idea with a male escort to fulfill certain fantasies in a safe and consensual manner.
 (Note: if you decide to act out this particular fantasy, make sure it’s legal!
 Most public places have laws prohibiting sex or indecent exposure.)

 Forbidden or illicit sex.
 The idea of wanting what we can’t have can be simply scandalous – not to mention very arousing!
 Categories that fall into this theme include voyeurism and exhibitionism.
 Again, take note here: acting on either of these is likely illegal.
 Best to keep it in your imagination, or act it out in a safe, secluded space (more on this later).